richarvey/techshift-modernise/content/page/lab3.md

 - Copied the SPA and API code into the new repositories.
 - Moved our uploaded image assets to S3.
 - Updating our CloudFormation template to include a CodePipeline, S3 bucket and CloudFront distribution.
-- Run the CodePipeline to deply the SPA into the S3 bucket.
+- Run the CodePipeline to deploy the SPA into the S3 bucket.
 - Copy our image assets to our asset S3 bucket.
 - Update our application to store static assets such as thumbnails and images in the S3 bucket.